Woodworm Timber Treatment in London

-Timber Treatment is a must for most older properties.
+Woodworm Timber Treatment is a must for most older properties in London.
 Older buildings are often constructed using a large amount of timber - up to 75% of the entire structure.
-It pays, therefore, to look after it and safeguard against any seriously harmful wood decayers and destroyers.
+It pays therefore, to look after it and safeguard against any seriously harmful wood decayers and destroyers.
 The three main culprits are dry rot, wet rot and woodworm and each can cause varying degrees of damage.
-London Damp Specialists are professional damp proofing experts who can tackle any kind of timber treatment.
+Our damp specialists are professional experts who can tackle any kind of timber treatment.

 Woodworm is a collective term for several species of wood-boring insects whose larvae infest timber.
 Eggs are laid on the surface of timber which, when they hatch, burrow into the wood and live off the timber for many years.